Parsa1ll/quorum/README.md

 ## Demo

-A one-page write-up with an interactive version of the allocator is in `docs/`, served with GitHub Pages.
+A one-page write-up with an interactive version of the allocator is in `docs/`, deployed as a static site on Vercel.
 The widget recomputes the strategy in the browser from the cached pool, so the numbers match the study exactly. `app.py` is the fuller local version (tables, error bars, robustness) and needs `streamlit run`.

 ## Layout